bufbuild-ru/docs/docs/configuration/v1/buf-gen-yaml/index.md

 ### `csharp_namespace`

 **Optional**.
 Controls the [default C# namespace](https://github.com/protocolbuffers/protobuf/blob/v24.2/src/google/protobuf/descriptor.proto#L468) for classes generated from all of the `.proto` files contained within the input.
 Managed mode generates C# files with a top-level `namespace` based on each `.proto` file’s package, with each part transformed to PascalCase.
-The default can't be set differently, but can be overridden or excepted for specific `.proto` files.For example, `weather.proto` defines its package as `package ac_me.weather;`, which in the generated C# code becomes `namespace AcMe.Weather`.
-See the [default behavior](../../../generate/managed-mode/#default-behavior) section for details.This namespace doesn't affect the directory structure of the generated file.
+The default can't be set differently, but can be overridden or excepted for specific `.proto` files.

+For example, `weather.proto` defines its package as `package ac_me.weather;`, which in the generated C# code becomes `namespace AcMe.Weather`.
+See the [default behavior](../../../generate/managed-mode/#default-behavior) section for details.

+This namespace doesn't affect the directory structure of the generated file.

 #### `except`